About

 1. Composition.
 The Certificate Commission appoints all its members according to the guidelines of the accreditation body as outlined in the Certificate Commission Operating Rules.

 2. Authority.
-The Certificate Commission shall be responsible for the independent oversight, development and operation of the association’s certificate programs.
+The Certificate Commission shall be responsible for the independent oversight, development and operation of the Association’s certificate programs.
 All policy decisions relating to credentialing governance matters for certificate-based programs and related materials shall be the sole decision of the Certificate Commission who shall have the independent oversight of certificates and are not subject to approval by any other body.
-Responsible for the development and updating the facility management body of knowledge.
+Responsible for the development and updating of the facility management body of knowledge.

 Section 12.